5and5/BO2-Remix/README.md

 - SPH - appears after round 50
 - Zombies remaining counter
 - Current zone
+- Trap timer
 - All hud can be turned on with `hud_all 1`
 - Hud color can be changed with `hud_color 1 1 1` "1" can be any value from 0 to 1
+- Health bar hud color can be changed with `hud_color_health 1 1 1` "1" can be any value from 0 to 1

+### Player

+- Starting points set to 555
+- Explosive damage scaling increased
+- Reduced fall damage

 ### Power Ups